The Serious Cardiovascular Side Effects of Opioid Use

 AFib is an often symptomless condition where the heart’s upper chambers beat out of sync with the lower chambers.
 When symptoms do appear, they can include shortness of breath, fatigue, and heart palpitations.
 Researchers have found that AFib can increase the overall risk of a heart attack by 63%, with a higher rate of risk for women.

 In a study published in JAMA Internal Medicine, researchers found a higher prevalence of AFib in opioid users compared to non-users.
-The researchers also noted an increase in both opioid use and cases of atrial fibrillation in the United States over the past decade and recommended more research be done on the connection between the two.
+The researchers also noted an increase in both opioid use and cases of atrial fibrillation in the United States over the past decade.
+They recommended more research be done on the connection between the two.

 Opioids + Benzodiazepines: a RX for Heart Danger